prashant-kikani/prashant-kikani.github.io/_posts/2021-8-4-how-startup-eco-system-works.markdown

 Initial stack-holders of the company like Angel investors or the founders or early employees, can sell their shares in return for the money.
 They will sell their shares to the company at a certain price(hopefully much higher than they got) and the company will sell those shares to the retail public like you and me.

 So, in our startup story, 2 founders started with their own money and after a couple of years, the company is big enough and they can exit by M&A or IPO with 100x or sometimes 1000x returns.
+Of course, a lot of <a href="https://prashantkikani.com/blog/luck" target="_blank">luck</a> is also involved.

 This is a simple explanation of how a startup goes from the origin to exit.
 This post will keep getting updated as the time goes.